 Cooperation with the African Union

-- NATO and the AU are currently reinforcing their relationship by increasing practical cooperation in areas of mutual interest.
+- NATO and the AU are reinforcing their relationship by increasing practical cooperation in areas of mutual interest.

 - Training support includes inviting AU officers to attend courses at NATO training and education facilities and delivering courses through NATO’s Mobile Education and Training Teams.

-- Structural assistance includes focused support to the African Stand-by Force and its associated projects including exercises, early warning and disaster preparedness.
+- Structural assistance includes focused support to the African Stand-by Force Concept and its associated projects including exercises, early warning and disaster preparedness.

 - NATO has also established a liaison office at the AU’s headquarters in Addis Ababa, Ethiopia.
 It is led by a Senior Military Liaison Officer and provides support from subject matter experts, at the AU’s request.

 - NATO coordinates its AU-related work with bilateral partners and other international organisations, including the European Union and the United Nations.